LucasZanek/ZNKConnect/Readme.md

 > - [x] Middleware for manage the protected routes
 > - [x] Checking the token if valid.
 Protecting the auth route based on the token
 > - [x] Check the credentials and logue in the user
+> - [x] Validating and getting the current user profile
+> - [x] Endpoint for Create/Update user profile